AdonyasKibru/finalproject/README.md

+# Project By: Adonyas Kibru
-# CSS475FinalProject | Pool Reservation
+# CSS475FinalProject | Pool Reservation |

 ## Running the code
 Here is how to run the the database locally: